willsowerbutts/flash4/README.txt

  * N8VEM N8-2312
  * N8VEM Mark IV SBC
  * DX-Designs P112
+ * ZETA SBC v2

 However it remains somewhat experimental.
 If it works for you, please let me know.
 If it breaks please also let me know so I can fix it!
-Until it is more widely tested please ensure you have some other means to reprogram your flash ROM before exclusively trusting FLASH4.

 = Introduction =